 The Republic of Indonesia has been independent since 1945 after having been the Dutch East Indies for more than 350 years.
 It is a huge country, stretching along both sides of the Equator for more than 46 degrees of longitude (roughly 5100 km or 3200 miles).
 Comprised of some 17,000 islands (more than 6000 inhabited islands), it has hundreds of major aids to navigation.
 This is one of eight pages for lighthouses of Sulawesi (Celebes), a major island in the northern part of the country.
 Shaped like an artistically drawn letter K, Sulawesi consists mostly of four narrow peninsulas.
 The Makassar Strait separates Sulawesi from Kalimantan (Borneo) to the west.
 The Celebes Sea is north of the island, the Molucca Sea is on the northeast, the Banda Sea is to the southeast, and the Flores Sea is on the south.
 Indonesia is divided into 38 provinces and the provinces are subdivided into regencies (kabupaten).
 This page covers the mainland regencies of South Sulawesi Province, including the well-populated southern peninsula.
 The South Sulawesi Islands page covers a large number of islands in the Flores Sea, Java Sea, and Strait of Makassar that also belong to the province.
-The Indonesian word for a lighthouse is mercusuar or (in two words) mercu suar.
-The phrase menara suar, which includes the Arabic word menara, is sometimes used instead.
-Tanjung and ujung are words for capes, bukit is a hill, pulau is an island, selat is a strait, karang is a reef, sungai is a river, muara is an estuary, teluk is a bay or harbor, and pelabuhan is a port.
+More than 700 languages are spoken in Indonesia.
+The official national language, Indonesian (Bahasa Indonesia), was standardized from a form of Malay that served as a lingua franca across the archipelago.
+In Indonesian a lighthouse is a mercusuar or a menara suar.
+Tanjung is a cape, ujung is a headland or point of land, bukit is a hill, sungai is a river, kuala or muara is an estuary or river mouth, pulau is an island, karang is a reef, batu is a rock, laut is a sea, selat is a strait, teluk is a bay, pelabuhan is a harbor, and labuhan is a port.
 Aids to navigation in Indonesia are operated and maintained by the Directorate of Marine Navigation within the Directorate General of Sea Transportation.
 ARLHS numbers are from the ARLHS World List of Lights.
 Admiralty numbers are from volumes F and Q of the Admiralty List of Lights & Fog Signals.
 U.S. NGA List numbers are from Publication 112.

 |